Insire/MvvmScarletToolkit/README.md

     - ScrollSelectionIntoViewBehavior: scroll SelectedItem into View for DataGrid and ListBox
     - ScrollToEndCommandBehavior: execute a command, when a scrollviewer has been scrolled to its vertical or horizontal end
     - AutoScrollBehavior: auto scrolling for Selector (e.g. ListBox and DataGrid)
+    - AllowableCharactersTextBoxBehavior: control the types of charachters allowed to be written into a TextBox
   - Controls
     - FileSystemBrowser
     - VirtualizingTilePanel